“Off the Wall” Podcast

 Cathleen Phelps [00:38:05] One thing you’re going to want to start doing is closing the financial accounts of the person who has passed their bank accounts, investment accounts, credit card.
 But the credit cards where the deceased is, the primary account holder and the survivor is just an authorized user.
 Consider sending that final payment first.
 It will just make things simpler because once the credit card company knows that their account holder has passed, that account is frozen and the authorized user is no longer authorized.
 Get that final payment in and know that any credit card benefits might only be accruing to the account holder and not to the authorized user.
 So if you have Costco points or airline points, you’ll want to read the fine print to really understand expectations that you should have there.

-Cecelia Gilliam [00:38:56] Agreed.
+Cecilia Gilliam [00:38:56] Agreed.
 And then another point after a loved one has passed a parent.
 Don’t be too quick to close the estate once you feel like all your ducks in a row, especially if you have a complex estate, if your spouse or loved one had partnerships that required filings in multiple states, sometimes they will come back with inaccuracies.
 If you have a complex estate, you will go into multiple tax ID numbers and so it can get a little hard to follow the various steps.
 So keep in mind that estates can stay open a little longer than you are anticipating, So don’t be too quick to close it because you want to make sure everything has transferred according to the trust to the will and the way the beneficiaries are listed.
 And sometimes that does take a little longer than it should.
 Particularly going back to the taxes, if you have partnerships in a nonresident state, that can get a little tricky with the nonresident state and actually closing those estate documents.
 So be patient with the process.
 And it does take time.
 It will eventually get done, but be mindful of the fact that there will be a fair bit of time before all of this settles.

 Jessica L. Gibbs, CFP® [00:40:10] Then another instance where potentially you’re in multiple states.
 If, for example, the deceased had property, so maybe you have your primary residence in one state, but you have a rental property or a vacation property in another state.
 That would be an instance, another instance where you’re going to have probate in multiple states.
-I think it’s good advice to sell yet because there’s obviously for an executor, such an intense administrative burden to want to get it over as quickly as possible.
+I think it’s good advice, Cecelia because there’s obviously for an executor, such an intense administrative burden to want to get it over as quickly as possible.
 But that’s a good piece of advice to really make sure all your ducks are in a row before it’s closed.

 Cathleen Phelps [00:40:40] Another thing I can think of is if your spouse or parent was receiving Social Security, they are not entitled to their Social Security payment in the month that they pass away, even if they die on the very last day of the month, their security administration is going to want that entire payment back and they will claw it back.
 There’s no pro rating of payments, so that can be an unpleasant surprise at a time when you’re having to pay for funeral expenses and all kinds of unexpected expenses.
 I believe that the Social Security Administration will work with you to spread that pay back over couple of months if needed, if it’s going to be a hardship to pay it all at once.
 But be prepared for that.